MatePocs/hotel_reserve_cancellations/README.md

 <br>

 ## Files in the Project
-- H1.csv: original datafile of Hotel 1, downloaded from the link above
+- `H1.csv`: original datafile of Hotel 1, downloaded from the link above
-- H2.csv: original datafile of Hotel 2, downloaded from the link above
+- `H2.csv`: original datafile of Hotel 2, downloaded from the link above
-- 01_dataclean.ipynb: our work containing
+- `01_dataclean.ipynb`: our work containing data cleanup and EDA
-- 02_modelling.ipynb
+- `02_modelling.ipynb`: modelling work
-- presentation.pdf: a presentation of the project, aimed at non-technical stakeholders
+- `presentation.pdf`: a presentation of the project, aimed at non-technical stakeholders